Bestra/ember-data-sti-guide/README.md

 }
 ```
 The Serializer's `extractSingle` is used called during store.find('task', id) with the payload from the server.
-There are two places we need to add functionality, labeld Change I and Change II below.
+There are two places we need to add functionality, labeled Change I and Change II below.

 __Change I__

 First, take a look at the signature for `extractSingle.`

 `extractSingle: (store, primaryType, payload, recordId, requestType) ->`

 `extractSingle` divides up the payload into two categories: the primary record and sideloaded data.
 It infers the key for the
 primary record from its `primaryType` argument.
 When called via `store.find`, `primaryType` will be the
 same as the type argument to `find`.
 In the example payload above, since I called `store.find('task', 5)`